atlanhq/camelot/docs/dev/contributing.rst

 Always branch out from ``master`` to work on your contribution.
 It's good practice to never work on the ``master`` branch!

-.. note:: Protip: ``git stash`` is a great way to save the work that you haven't committed yet, to move between branches.
+.. note:: ``git stash`` is a great way to save the work that you haven't committed yet, to move between branches.

 4. Work on your contribution.
 Add changed files using ``git add`` and then ``git commit`` them::